GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 The Methods Hub is an infrastructure project whose goal is to provide open and accessible computational methods to collect, access, and work with Digital Behavioral Data (DBD).
 The bulk of methods will stem from computer science, notably showcasing cutting-edge AI/ML techniques, alongside those originating from social sciences.
 It aims to serve as a pioneering platform designed to facilitate the propagation of computer science methodologies into social science research.

-*Verify conformance to the method guidelines using the [method checklist](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/main/method-checklists)*
+*Verify conformance to the method guidelines using the [method publishing checklist](README.md#method-publishing-checklist)*

 ## Methods Hub Content Goal